 VETERAN CUP REGULATIONS

-1. The competition shall be open to players who have attained the age of 40 on or before 30th June of each year.
+1. All registered players who have asttained the age of 40 on or before 30th June of each year shall automatically be given a handicap.
 All players must be full members of their respective club and registered as such with this league 14 days prior to the commencement of the competition.

 2. Teams shall consist of three players, registration of Veteran cup teams by Clubs to be made to the League by the commencement date of the season.